MicroControleurMonde/RP2040-RNG/CAcert_Analysys.md

 ## 6x8 Matrix Ranks: 0.000

 - 6x8 Matrix Ranks: 0.000.
 - This field is a more specific version of the previous analysis, but with a 6x8 matrix format.
-Again, 0.000 could indicate a lack of regularity or dependency between the values generated.

-## Minimum Distance: 0.000

--The minimum distance measures the separation between the sequences of numbers generated.

 ## Conclusion